-Hitachi Energy Showcases Innovations For Grid Resilience And Digital Transformation At ADIPEC 2024
+Hitachi Energy showcases innovations for grid resilience and digital transformation at ADIPEC 2024

-(MENAFN- Dubai PR Network) Hitachi energy is addressing the escalating demands for robust and advanced energy systems to accelerate the energy transition to a carbon-neutral energy system

-Abu Dhabi – November 04, 2024 : Hitachi Energy showcases its latest innovations and solutions at the Abu Dhabi International petroleum exhibition and conference (ADIPEC) 2024 from November 4-7, 2024, at the Abu Dhabi National Exhibition Centre (ADNEC).
+(MENAFN- Watermelon Communications) Abu Dhabi – November 04, 2024: Hitachi Energy showcases its latest innovations and solutions at the Abu Dhabi International Petroleum Exhibition and Conference (ADIPEC) 2024 from November 4-7, 2024, at the Abu Dhabi National Exhibition Centre (ADNEC).
 This year, the spotlight is on accelerating the energy transition with advanced technologies and sustainable solutions to meet the escalating demands for robust and advanced energy systems.

 Building on 40 years of energy leadership, ADIPEC 2024 unites communities, nations, and industries worldwide, driving collaborative industry action towards affordable, secure, and sustainable energy for all.
 Over the four days, ADIPEC facilitates critical dialogue and collaboration across diverse sectors – from energy, technology, and finance to maritime, logistics, manufacturing, and transport – essential for advancing the energy transition and fast-tracking climate action.